-Ecstasy is the street name for the stimulant methylenedioxymethamphetamine (MDMA).
+Ecstasy is typically the name given to the pill form of the stimulant methylenedioxymethamphetamine or MDMA for short.
 It is usually sold in pill form and is often cut with other substances such as methamphetamine, caffeine and BZP.
 The effects of ecstasy are caused by stimulating the secretion of serotonin in the brain, as well as inhibiting the re-uptake of serotonin and dopamine.

 Ecstasy is illegal in New Zealand and is scheduled as a Class B drug under the Misuse of Drugs Act 1975.

 Ecstasy is often referred as the ‘love drug’ because of the ‘loved up’ feeling a user can experience while on the drug.
 Other effects a user may experience are:

 Ecstasy increases a person’s energy which may make the user feel like they want to dance or keep moving – ecstasy is often associated with nightclubbing or the dance party scene.